lukaslehner/Vouchers/README.md

-# R
+# Code for *Repackaging active labor market policy: Experimental evidence of training vouchers for unemployed*

- Code for: Repackaging active labor market policy: Experimental evidence of training vouchers for unemployed
+## 1. Randomization and treatment assignment